 Did You Know?

 The telescope was invented by a Dutch eyeglass maker named Hans Lippershey, who patented it in 1608.
-He used it to observe only terrestrial entities, while famed Italian astronomer Galileo Galilei, after making some changes to the existing telescope, used it to observe physical features of celestial bodies like the Moon and satellites of Jupiter (Io, Ganymede, Callisto, and Europa).
+He used it to observe only terrestrial entities.
+Italian astronomer Galileo Galilei, after making some changes to the existing telescope, used it to observe physical features of celestial bodies like the Moon and satellites of Jupiter.

 Please ask the vendor for ways to maintain the optical instrument in a proper manner.
 For example, some mirrors are delicate and deform on even the slightest pressure exerted by our bare hands.
 So opt for a low maintenance piece or seek professional help for maintenance and care.